ZiadJ/knockoutjs-reactor/README.md

         ...
     }

-Pausing and resuming the reactor is also possible like so:
+Finally pausing and resuming the reactor is also possible like this:

     this.data.pauseReactor();
     //...do work